manfredsteyer/closure-post/index.md

 This is still an huge improvement over using the CLI and/or Webpack.

+> Please note that this example is using Closure's Advanced Mode.
+This mode provides better results as other known tools, but is also quite aggressive.
+That's why it can damage the generated bundle and so it's recommended to use this mode always together with good E2E testing.

 ## Using Closure with an Angular Package through the example of Angular Material